francotegaldi/qa_automation_test_DigitalHubUAE/README.md

   - The docker image could be custom, both the selenium ones and the one with the tests.
 The docker compose file calls docker hub images and while this is a common thing, there are things I would do myself if I could.
   - The setup methods could be more complex, I really simplified the pytest fixtures for the sake of simplicity.
 They do their job but I am well aware that they are not as optimal.

-The net work time I employed of this project was around 5-6 hs.
+The net work time I employed on this project was around 5-6 hs.